What is a cardioverter defibrillator?

-An ICD is inserted to treat dangerous heart rate irregularities that occur in the lower chambers of the heart and to prevent cardiac arrest.
+An ICD is inserted to treat dangerous heart rate irregularities that occur in the lower chambers of the heart and to prevent cardiac arrest (cardiopulmonary arrest).
 An ICD looks much like a pacemaker but is designed to detect and treat slow heart rates (bradycardias) and fast heart rates (tachycardias).
 By delivering electrical shocks, the device treats these rhythm disorders and restores a normal heart rate and rhythm.
 ICDs also have pacing capabilities to keep the heart beating at a constant rate.

 ICDs are usually prescribed for people who have experienced:

 - At least one episode of ventricular tachycardia or ventricular fibrillation

 - Situations where drug therapy (medication) was unable to control the heart rhythm problem, or caused severe or unacceptable side effects.

 There are several ways of implanting the leads of an ICD:

 - Transvenous approach: Transvenous means through a vein.
 In this method, a small incision is made near your collarbone and the leads are maneuvered through a vein into the heart.
 The tip of each lead is positioned next to the inside wall of the heart (the endocardium).